-To go about life with energy and enthusiasm, or verve, is to express spiritual vitality.
+To live energetically is to express spiritual vitality.
 People who live like this are noticed, and others seek to emulate them.
 That is because the vital spirit seems to move through them.
 People desire this, and are drawn to it.
-More important, living with verve, energy and enthusiasm is perhaps the surest way to do what many people would call God’s work in the world.
+More important, living energetically is a path to living creatively and productively.

 Real